guntter78/Project-Vitens2023-2024/README.md

 }
 ```

-If you use multiple Wi-fi spots you can also add more in the file Wpa_supplicant.conf
+If you use multiple Wi-Fi networks, you can also add more of them in the 'wpa_supplicant.conf' file.
 ```
 network={
    ssid="Wi-fi Name 1"